Disclaimer: This software is distributed with no warrantee or guarantee of fitness. See the open source BSD License.

 A description of the statistics and comparison of methods used in USeq is now published, see Nix DA, Courdy SJ, Boucher KM: Empirical methods for controlling false positives and estimating confidence in chIP-seq peaks.
 BMC Bioinformatics.
 2008 Dec 5;9(1):523.

-Note, USeq now makes use of the DESeq R package to calculate p-values from a negative binomial distribution for differential enrichment/ reduction.
-See Anders S, Huber W:
+Note, USeq now makes use of the DESeq2 R package to calculate p-values from a negative binomial distribution for differential enrichment/ reduction.
+See Love MI, Huber W, and Anders S (2014)

 Read about USeq's 1st and 2nd place awards in the ChIP-Seq Community Challenge!
 PowerPoint Presentation , SEQanswers Forum